garrettkrohn/treekanga/README.md

 repos:
   # Repository name
   exampleRepository:
+    # Optional: Name of the bare repository directory (e.g., .bare, _bare, -bare)
+    # If not specified, defaults to the repository name itself
+    bareRepoName: .bare
     # Default branch used when no base branch is specified
     defaultBranch: development
     #where should treekanga put the worktrees, assumes starting in the $HOME directory
     worktreeTargetDir: /code
+    # Display mode for the list command: "branch" (default) or "directory"/"folder"
+    # "branch" shows branch names, "directory" shows directory names
+    listDisplayMode: branch
     # Folders to register with zoxide for quick navigation
     zoxideFolders:
       - frontEnd